UkcaGreen/restful_library/ReadMe.md

 ### application

-- first source environment variables from the `.env`, (`.env` file provided in this repository is just an example, please change it according to your needs)
+- first source environment variables from the `.env`, (an `.example_env` file provided in this repository, even though it is ready to use, please change it according to your needs)

     `source .env`